 Quicken is also keen to ensure that girls have equal rights to education.
 This enables them to make good choices about the size of their families when they grow up.
 Wherever girls are educated around the world, the birth rate drops as they decide how many children they can afford to raise, feed and educate.
-(Sponsor a Child)
+(Child Partnership)

 Two Sussex schools linked to Kabubbu through Quicken – Mayfield C of E Primary and Heathfield Community College – have exchanged staff through a scheme run by the British Council.